daniel-linn/address_book_com/README.md

 # Address Book.com

 This is a web application built as a practice project and also serves as the final project for CS50.
-Enjoy exploring the functionality!
+Enjoy exploring the functionality!<br>
 This project mainly uses Flask and SQLAlchemy, and some JavaScript to implement the AJAX querying.

 ## About Address Book.com